creativefull/cermai/README.md

 CermaiJS is nodejs framework using mongodb connection . cermaijs structured using MVC . so you become more easily understand your code if your application already has a lot of files.

 ## Install
-clone https://github.com/creativefull/cermai then <code>npm install</code>
+git clone https://github.com/creativefull/cermai then <code>npm install</code>

 ## Run
 <code>node app.js</code>